christophstrasen/WorldObserver/docs_internal/drafts/using_ingest_system.md

 - How items are keyed (`key(item)`), how they are classified (`lane(item)`), and lane priorities.
 - Which buffers exist (typically per schema / per fact type).
 - How draining routes items into the appropriate fact stream(s).
-- Strategy mapping: which budgets, priorities, and buffer knobs correspond to `balanced/gentle/intense`.
+- Strategy mapping: which budgets, priorities, and buffer settings correspond to `balanced/gentle/intense`.

 ---